 Why did you start SGC?

 I think a big part of why I started it was when I was a kid I went to a few of the ski and snowboard camps on the glacier.
 At the time the bike park had only been around for a couple years and there was nothing really like this.
 I was like, “Okay, well I think we can do this.
 Now’s the time.”
 And that’s how it started.
 I was born in the Whistler/Vancouver area, and I’ve spent my whole life here.
 I think that’s kind of why I started.
-I was like, “Well, let’s try to do a week-long mountain bike camp.
+“Well, let’s try to do a week-long mountain bike camp.
 We can use the same kind of template as what they do in glacier camps, and we obviously have a facility here to use.”

 How does SGC differ from the camps/lessons offered by the bike park?

 The coaching is amazing, obviously.
-I think we just bring a different sort of vibe and environment to it.
+We just bring a different sort of vibe and environment to it.
 I think we’re just a little more loose.
 I mean we’re with these kids for a week, so we can’t be serious every day.
 We do a lot of coaching, but we always have a lot of fun.
 To a lot of these kids, it’s like a dream to be here just riding – riding with Kyle [Norbraten], and Aggy [Graham Aggasiz] (who were also at the table with us), and the rest of the coaches.
 So we’re here to have fun.
 We do our own thing a little bit.

 Who’s a good fit for SGC as far as age and/or riding ability?